nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">

 :bulb: **Tip:** Overwhelmed by the prefixes when adding multiple pets?
-You can add a single supplier first and then [add pets to that supplier one by one](#adding-a-pet-to-a-supplier--add-p).
-Alternatively, check out [Add Command using the popup window](#adding-a-contact-with-a-popup-window--add) to add multiple pets to a supplier **without prefixes**.
+Check out [Add Command using the popup window](#adding-a-contact-with-a-popup-window--add) to add multiple pets when adding a supplier **without prefixes**.

 </div>